metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_fault_injection_v1alpha1_manifest.md

 Required:

 - `http_status` (Number) HTTP status code which will be returned to source side
-- `percentage` (String) Percentage of requests on which abort will be injected, has to be either int or decimal represented as string.
+- `percentage` (String) Percentage of requests on which abort will be injected, has to beeither int or decimal represented as string.

 <a id="nestedatt--spec--from--default--http--delay"></a>